Zabuelis/IRC_ChatBot/document.md

 - Admin channel and admin commands.
 - Ability to mute users (only allowed for admin user).
 - Ability to shutdown the program, without leaving the IRC server (only allowed for admin user).
+- Unique topic arguments for LLM response generation.

 ## Missing Features
-- Narrative for LLM is not stored.
+- Chat history for LLM is not stored.
-- Specific topics for LLM are not present.

 ## Makefile
 - Makefile is used to install required libraries with with Ollama if it is chosen to do so.